Back in June, Tesco launched the Tesco Premium Credit Card.

 It is also worth noting that the Hilton HHonors Visa (which is free) earns 2 Hilton HHonors points per £1 spent which I value at 0.6p.
 I doubt you’d value 0.6 Avios per £1 at more than this.
 Annual fee cards such as Virgin Flying Club Black or Emirates Elite earn 1 mile per £1 spent on the MasterCard / Visa element whilst the Lufthansa Miles & More card is free and earns 0.75 miles per £1.

-It is also worth remember that the John Lewis / Waitrose credit card pays you 0.5% cashback in the form of John Lewis and Waitrose shopping vouchers – and that card is FREE.
-The ASDA Money credit card is also free and pays you 0.5% back in ASDA shopping vouchers.
+It is also worth remember that the ASDA Money credit card is free and pays you 0.5% back in ASDA shopping vouchers.

 As I said initially, there is no easy answer here.
-This new deal, which means you are paying a net £90 after cashback to receive 6,000 Avios and the remaining card benefits for a year, may make it more attractive.
+This new deal offering 2,500 Clubcard points as a sign-up bonus may make it more attractive:

 If you spend £5,000 per year in Tesco, get the card – you will do well with it.
 For these people it is a decent deal even if you pay the full annual fee.